 Bea came over.
 ‘No, it’s okay Mr Anderson, he didn’t make it.’

 ‘What do you mean he didn’t make it?
-He was alive and you just chucked him out of the window.
-He’ll die on impact.’
+He was alive and you just chucked him out of the window!
+He’ll die on impact!’
+I felt like hitting someone.
+I wanted to scream.
+This was insane.

-Beatrice smiled.
+But Beatrice just smiled.
 “Oh no,’ she said, ‘he’ll live.
 We’re sure of that.
 Judith is very good at assessing incomers.’

 I was appalled.
 I looked at Gabbie who had risen and stood beside me, holding my arm.